keitaroyam/servalcat/README.md

 servalcat refine_spa \
  --model input.pdb --resolution 2.5 \
  --halfmaps ../half_map_1.mrc ../half_map_2.mrc \
- --ncycle 10 [--pg C2]
+ --ncycle 10 [--pg C2] \
+ [--mask_for_fofc mask.mrc]
 ```
 Specify unsharpened and unweighted half maps (e.g. those after Refine3D of RELION) after `--halfmaps`.

 If map has been symmetrised with a point group, asymmetric unit model should be given together with `--pg` to specify a point group symbol.
-It assumes the center of the box is the origin of the symmetry and the axis convention follows RELION.
+It assumes the center of the box is the origin of the symmetry and the axis convention follows [RELION](https://relion.readthedocs.io/en/latest/Reference/Conventions.html#symmetry).

 Other useful options:
 - `--ligand lig.cif` : specify restraint dictionary (.cif) file(s)